|Read this article in Spanish|

 On the other side, this free version of PIE cannot save any changes to the metadata, which is the only cut compared to the commercial one, but quite significant.
 There are also a couple of flaws in important areas such as speed or zoom.
 No problem when you're surfing through average JPGs, TIFs, etc., but it takes some time to even change directories and access a folder full of big RAWs, and then another while to display each file in full screen.
 The zoom can't reach pixel level and, along with pan, it's a bit sloppy.
 Moreover, the wheel turn for zooming in or out works in the opposite way to the rest of viewers I've tried so far.
 I miss animated GIF support as well.
 But many users won't even notice these drawbacks.

 Pictomio is a good representative of the recent trends in this category, which pay greater attention to "fancy" interfaces and presentations to improve user experience.
-The main drawback with this is the usually high resource consumption and graphics card requirements, and the program is no exception, as it uses DirectX hardware acceleration.
-I'd say it is mainly geared to organizing, with a great number of options for tagging, metadata editing, rating and grouping, but it performs very well as a viewer, too.
+The main drawback with this is the usually high resource consumption and graphics card requirements, and the program is no exception, as it uses 3D hardware acceleration.
+I'd say it is mainly geared to organizing, with a great number of options for (geo)tagging, metadata editing, rating and grouping, but it performs very well as a viewer, too.
 It's really fast once the thumbnail indexing has finished and displays an image preview instantly, and you can zoom in and out to any level.
 It supports some video formats as well.
 The interface is really nice and its many tabs show a lot of information.

-Pictomio, however, is not intended to edit and there are no options for this other than lossless rotation.
+Pictomio, however, is not intended to edit pictures and there are no options for this other than lossless rotation.
 There's no support for RAW, PSD or animated GIF formats either.
 Moreover, indexing should be faster and it fails to generate a thumbnail for some really big files, but the picture is displayed perfectly if you click on its blank rectangle.

 Although their names look nearly identical, Imagina has nothing to do with Imagine, reviewed above.
 Actually, that's where similarities end.
 This application ('a next-generation image viewer and editing tool', the developers claim) is a perfect example of the new concepts based around 3-D technology, but much lighter on resources than Pictomio and others of this kind.
 Browsing speed isn't as fast either, even compared to "normal" viewers, and this is especially noticeable with bigger files.
 For instance, when opening my EOS 7D's 18-megapixel JPGs the program clearly stays behind the top performers, though this should mean no issue for average users, as their files will be half that size or less, typically.